xyproto/onthefly/README.md

 [![Build Status](https://travis-ci.org/xyproto/browserspeak.svg?branch=master)](https://travis-ci.org/xyproto/browserspeak)
 [![Build Status](https://drone.io/github.com/xyproto/browserspeak/status.png)](https://drone.io/github.com/xyproto/browserspeak/latest)

-* Go library for generating HTML and CSS, so you don't have to.
+* Go package for generating SVG, CSS and HTML on the fly.
-* Can also be used for generating templates and SVG.
+* It's easier to refactor code than markup language.
-* It's easier to refactor and DRY with code than HTML+CSS.
+* It's easier to follow the DRY principle (don't repeat yourself) with code than with markup language.
-* Now also with support for Mustache templates
+* Can also be used for generating templates (also supports Mustache templates).

 Online API Documentation
 ------------------------